walfonso-uv/NLPCA-SOM/README.md

 -	The combination of NLPCA and SOM is an efficient approach for the classification of monthly rainfall in southwestern Colombia.

 ## Data
-The dataset of monthly rainfall used in this study was obtained from 44-gauge stations located in different zones in the Southwestern Colombia (Nariño) (<a href='#GeoLo'>Fig. 1</a>), available in Canchala et al [2](#2).
+The dataset of monthly rainfall used in this study was obtained from 44-gauge stations located in different zones in the Southwestern Colombia (Nariño) (<a href='#GeoLo'>Fig. 1</a>), available in Canchala et al. [[2]](#2).
 The time series analyzed covers 34 years of observation between 1983 and 2016.
 <p align='center'><img id='GeoLo' src='figures/GeographicLocation.png' style='width:800px'></p>
 <p align='center'><caption><b> Figure 1.
 Geographic location of the study area and distribution of rainfall stations</b> </caption></p>